tchartron/ansible-pi-web/README.md

 `ansible-playbook -i hosts playbook.yml`

 ## Improvements ideas
- - [X] Add an option to auto deploy a git repo in app folder
+ - [X] Add an option to deploy a git repo in app folder
  - [ ] Make it compatible with ArchLinux and others
- - [X] Add option to wether use php or not (static website)
+ - [X] Add option to use php or not (static website)
- - [ ] Add option to whether use mariaDB or not (static website)
+ - [X] Add option to use mariaDB or not (static website)
  - [X] Add composer installation tasks
- - [X] Add Laravel basic setup : install dependencies, create .env file, generate app key, configure direcotries permissions
+ - [X] Add Laravel basic setup : install dependencies, create .env file, generate app key, configure directories permissions
- - [ ] Add database handling laravel basic setup (migrate, setup .env with db connection)
+ - [ ] Add laravel database basic setup (migrate, setup .env)
- - [ ] Add Adminer
+ - [ ] Add Adminer role
  - [ ] Improve nginx server block template
  - [X] After testing raspbian stretch comes with php 7.0 which is not enough for laravel last version we will have to add the new repo to source.list >> buster
  - [ ] Remove unnecessary become and become_method
- - [X] Clear vars
  - [ ] Don't use 'shell' module use 'command' instead
  - [ ] Only do laravel basic app setup if it has not already been done
- - [ ] Add database setup in .env file and basic setup in deploy.yml to migrate database and seed
  - [ ] Separate deploy logic at the end ..